-Reform of the Resource Management System Synthesis Report: Summary of Proposals
+Reform of the Resource Management System: A model for the future: Synthesis report (Summary of Proposals)

 This synthesis report part of a larger project looks at the different legislative frameworks that could form the core of a future system.